alexrqs/lz-cli/README.md

 # Examples

 * Simple webpack app https://github.com/alecsgone/scaffold-web (it will probably grow to include babel/sass/html)
+* ExpressJS https://github.com/alecsgone/lz-express using this as
+    ```sh
+    lz gh alecsgone/lz-express
+    ```
-* ExpressJS https://github.com/alecsgone/lz-express using this as `lz gh alecsgone/lz-express` will not only give you the barebones for an express app but it also contains template creator to scaffold controllers, routes and models once the app is created
+    Will not only give you the barebones for an express app but it also contains template creator to scaffold controllers, routes and models once the app is created